jad3675/sharderator/technical-design.md

 Tooltips show per-cell detail: index name, shard number (e.g., "Shard: 3/7"), state, target, and progress.

-The CLI equivalent uses ANSI-colored `▓` block characters that wrap to terminal width and update in-place via cursor-up + clear.
+The CLI equivalent uses ANSI-colored block characters that wrap to terminal width and update in-place via cursor-up + clear.

 ## 9. CLI Mode

 `sharderator-cli` provides headless operation with no PyQt6 dependency.
-Subcommands: `list`, `status`, `shrink`, `merge`.
+Subcommands: `list`, `status`, `shrink`, `merge`, `report`.
 Full argument parsing for connection and operation settings, environment variable support (`ES_API_KEY`, `ES_PASSWORD`), and SIGINT/SIGTERM signal handling for graceful cancellation.

 The CLI reuses the same `Orchestrator` and `MergeOrchestrator` classes as the GUI, passing a `CliEvents` implementation instead of `QtPipelineEvents`.
 No `QApplication` instance is needed.

 Additional CLI features:
 - `--order smallest-first|largest-first|as-is` on both shrink and merge
 - `--priority "pattern1,pattern2"` on merge to move matching groups to the front
+- `--output table|json` for dry-run format selection
+- `--breaker-wait` and `--backpressure-wait` for circuit breaker backpressure tuning
 - Pre-run sizing reports during `--dry-run`
+- Export: `--csv` and `--json` on `list`, JSON output on `report`

 ## 10. Thread Safety